Vonage/vivid/common/fontier/readme.md

 });
 ```

-> Note: this approach won't block site's contents rendering, so you'll most likely experience FOUC behaviour unless employing some kind of loading vilon on start up.
+> Note: this approach won't block site's contents rendering, so you'll most likely to experience FOUC behaviour unless employing some kind of loading vilon on start up.